pantheon-systems/documentation/source/content/add-client-site.md

 ### Transfer an Existing Site

-Follow the steps below to transfer ownership and billing of an existing site to an Agency. change
+Follow the steps below to transfer ownership and billing of an existing site to an Agency.

 <Partial file="transfer-ownership-billing-steps.md" />